+Source Website

+MSCI msci.com/indexes

-Source Website MSCI msci.com/indexes S&P indices us.spindices.com (and refer to New Zealand indices) Bloomberg bloomberg.com/professional/product/indices
+S&P indices spglobal.com (and refer to New Zealand indices)

+Bloomberg bloomberg.com/markets/rates-bonds

 These websites are current at the date of this Other Material Information document and may change.

 9. Universe of investment risks